 The Rutu Foundation supports the SPNKK through its Mobile Forest School project.
 This project arose out of the need to disrupt the harmful effects of mainstream education and environmental changes.
-It provides Negrito children with an alternative by offering culturally-appropriate schooling, rooted in Negrito worldviews and ways of life.
+It aims to provide Negrito children with an alternative by offering culturally-appropriate secondary schooling, rooted in Negrito worldviews and ways of life.
 Curious to learn more about the Mobile Forest School?
 Check out this link.

-The SPNKK also organizes cultural festivals, traditional food revival activities and other cultural revival initiatives.
-It actively tries to involve the youth in these activities.
-The SPNKK and Negrito communities work together with different partners to realize this:
+SPNKK also organizes cultural festivals, traditional food revival activities and other cultural revival initiatives.
+It actively involves the youth in these activities.
+The SPNKK and associated Negrito communities work together with different partners to realize this:

 - Collaboration for the revival of Negrito food traditions with the People & Plants organization: see the full details here.

 - Collaboration with the National Museum of the Philippines to open a permanent exhibition on the knowledge, history and culture of the Negrito peoples.
 Read more about the opening of this historical event here.
 It has led to various regular and re-occurring follow-up activity programs, accessible to both Negrito and non-Negrito youth.